-- ➤ Funds that are managed fully by third party managers and that are not managed on Eastspring Investments' platform2, for example Eastspring Investment thirdparty "wrapper" funds; - Passive and Smart Beta strategies where it is imprudent to diverge from a broad market benchmark; - Indirect or look-through market exposures, such as external third-party funds, ETFs, Derivative and Money Market funds.
-In the case where these exposures form a component of a broader mandate where ESG exclusions are eligible for application, only the external third-party funds, ETFs, Derivative and Money Market fund component will be exempt from ESG exclusions; - In the case where these exposures form a component of a broader mandate where ESG exclusions are eligible for application, only the external third-party funds, ETFs,
+- Funds that are managed fully by third party managers and that are not managed on Eastspring Investments' platform, for example Eastspring Investment thirdparty "wrapper" funds; - Passive (Beta) and Smart Beta strategies where it is imprudent to diverge from a broad market benchmark; - Indirect or look-through market exposures, such as external third-party funds, ETFs, Derivative and Money

+Market funds.
+In the case where these exposures form a component of a broader mandate where ESG exclusions are eligible for application, only the external third-party funds, ETFs, Derivative and Money Market fund component will be exempt from ESG exclusions;

-- Derivatives, and Money Market Fund component will be exempt from ESG exclusions; - Public market funds which are segregated institutional mandates.
-ESG exclusions to be governed as specified within their respective IMAs; - Private funds where Eastspring Investments' investment forms an LP agreement and where Eastspring Investment is one of many LPs.
+- Segregated institutional mandates.
+ESG exclusions to be governed as agreed between the Client and Eastspring; - Private funds where Eastspring's investment forms an LP agreement where Eastspring is one of many LPs.
 These funds will apply exclusions in line with their own GP Agreement.